Nematic-orbit coupling and nematic density waves in spin-1 condensates

 Ultracold atoms are a unique platform for exploring multi-faceted quantum magnetic behavior associated with spin.
-Some of the success stories in this arena include spinor BECs~\cite{ueda-2013}, where magnetic interactions play an important role, as well as systems with artificial spin-orbit coupling~\cite{spielman-2009, dalibard-2010, spielman-2011,sademelo-2011, pan-2014, ketterle-2017, zhai-2015, demarco-2015, zhang-2019, ye-2017, ye-2018, campbell-2016}, where independent-particle effects are primarily involved.
+Some of the success stories in this arena include spinor BECs~\cite{ueda-2013}, where magnetic interactions play an important role, as well as systems with artificial spin-orbit coupling~\cite{spielman-2009, dalibard-2010, spielman-2011,sademelo-2011, pan-2014, ketterle-2017, zhai-2015, demarco-2015, zhang-2019,ye-2017,ye-2018, campbell-2016}, where independent-particle effects are primarily involved.
 Yet a comprehensive experimental framework linking these two disparate regimes of spin physics in ultracold gases has been lacking.
 In part, this is due to the fact that some of the richest behavior in spinor gases involves the dynamics of spin-nematic phases~\cite{ketterle-1998, machida-1998, zhou-2004, demler-2003, affleck-2004, lett-2007, lett-2009, raman-2011, gerbier-2012, gerbier-2016, borgh-2014, symes-2017, kang-2019}.
 These phases are special because they have a vanishing total magnetization vector $\langle \hat {\bf F} \rangle = 0$ and their order parameter is tensorial.
-For a spin-1 system it is the expectation value of the spin-quadrupole tensor operator ${\hat {\bf Q}}_{ij} = \frac{1}{2} \left( {\hat {\bf F}}_i {\hat {\bf F}}_j + {\hat {\bf F}}_j {\hat {\bf F}}_i \right) $ with $i, j$ being the $\{x, y, z\}$ components of the spin-operator ${\hat {\bf F}}$~\cite{andreev-1984}.
+For a spin-1 system, the expectation value of the spin-quadrupole tensor operator ${\hat {\bf Q}}_{ij} = \frac{1}{2} \left( {\hat {\bf F}}_i {\hat {\bf F}}_j + {\hat {\bf F}}_j {\hat {\bf F}}_i \right) $ may act as an order parameter, where $i, j$ are the $\{x, y, z\}$ components of the spin-operator ${\hat {\bf F}}$~\cite{andreev-1984}.
 Through interactions between atoms, such tensor objects naturally generate spin entanglement and strong correlations.
 An important example of this is the reaction between two $|F=1,m = 0\rangle$ alkali atoms through $s$-wave scattering, that is $|1,0\rangle + |1,0\rangle \leftrightarrow |1,1\rangle + |1,-1\rangle$, which conserves $m_1 + m_2 = 0$ of atoms 1 and 2~\cite{sadler-2006,lucke-2011,gross-2011,bookjans-2011,vinit-2013,vinit-2018}.
-By contrast, the spin-orbit coupling achieved using Raman laser schemes does not readily lend itself to the study of such spin-nematic objects, although a variety of other interacting many-body phases have been predicted~\cite{galitski-2008, ho-2011, stringari-2012, baym-2012, stringari-2013,yamamoto-2017}.
+By contrast, the spin-orbit coupling achieved using Raman laser schemes does not readily lend itself to the study of pure spin-nematic objects, although a variety of other interacting many-body phases have been predicted~\cite{galitski-2008, ho-2011, stringari-2012, baym-2012, stringari-2013,yamamoto-2017}.